-The long-awaited petrol subsidy has finally been announced by the Minister of Domestic Trade and Consumer Affairs, Saifuddin Nasution Ismail.
-Effective 1 January 2020, the scheme will entitle eligible car owners to a subsidy of RM30 per month and motorcycle owners to a subsidy of RM12 per month.
+On 7 October, the long-awaited petrol subsidy was finally announced by the Minister of Domestic Trade and Consumer Affairs, Saifuddin Nasution Ismail.
+Effective early next year, the scheme will entitle eligible car owners to a subsidy of RM30 per month and motorcycle owners to a subsidy of RM12 per month.

 Who is eligible for the new petrol subsidy?

-The petrol subsidy is targeted at recipients of the BSH cost of living aid, but you also have to fulfil several additional requirements.
+Both recipients of the BSH living aid and non-BSH recipients will be eligible for the petrol subsidy as long as they fulfil several additional requirements.
 For starters, only residents of Peninsular Malaysia who own a private vehicle are eligible.
 Those who have more than two cars and two motorcycles under their name will not qualify for the subsidy.
 Furthermore, the vehicle(s) must match the following criteria:

 - Cars with an engine capacity of 1,600cc and below